wagtail/wagtail-newsletter/docs/customization.rst

 -----------------

-Wagtail-newsletter is designed to work with multiple email campaign providers, though currently it only supports Mailchimp out of the box.
+Wagtail-newsletter is designed to work with multiple email campaign providers, it currently supports Mailchimp and listmonk out of the box.
 Should you want to target another provider, or change the behaviour of an existing backend (e.g. to tweak the configuration of a campaign before it's sent to the API), you can define your own backend class.